aoskarih/Vibrations-with-AIMS/README.md

 Benzene will be used as an example throughout this guide and all the default setting are for benzene.
 This means that we will have neutral ground state from which all the transitions are going to start and we will take five ion states where transitions are going to end.
 Ion states are going to differ in their electronic occupations.

 The script `directory_setup.sh` will make the folders and copy files automatically, but first you should check that scripts `run_relax.sh` and `run_vib.sh` really run AIMS in your system and that list of states and folder names in `directory_setup.sh` match your needs.
+In the script `run_vib.sh` there are two variables *aims_bin* for the location of AIMS binary and *suffix* for the suffix used when running AIMS.
+The suffix should be put into quotes e.g. `suffix='mpirun -np 4'`.

 Now is also the best time to choose the delta that is used as a displacement in the vibrational calculations.
 The default is 0.0025 Å and it can be changed with script.
 For example to set *delta=0.001* `./set_delta.sh 0.001`.

 #### Folders